-\begin{maintheorem}[McDuff~\cite{McDuff87} - Prasad~\cite{Prasad22}] Let~$\phi$ be a smooth Anosov flow on a closed, oriented~3-dimensional manifold.
-Then~$\phi$ is a smooth reparametrization of a Reeb-Anosov flow for a contact form $\alpha$ with $\alpha\wedge d\alpha>0$, if and only if it preserves a smooth positive volume form $V$ such that $\iota_XV$ is exact and such that $V$ has positive linking number with all null-cohomologous invariant probability measures. \end{maintheorem}
+\begin{maintheorem}[McDuff~{\cite[Theorem 5.2]{McDuff87}} - Prasad~\cite{Prasad22}] Let~$\phi$ be a smooth flow on a closed, oriented 3-manifold, and denote $X=\vectD \phi$.
+Then~$\phi$ is a smooth reparametrization of a Reeb flow for a contact form $\alpha$ with $\alpha\wedge d\alpha>0$, if and only if it preserves a smooth positive volume form $V$ such that $\iota_XV$ is exact and such that $V$ has positive linking number with all of $\MM^0_p(\phi)$. \end{maintheorem}

 In the previous theorem, the linking number between $V$ (seen as an invariant measure) and $\mu\in\MM^0_s(\phi)$ is equal to $\link_\phi(V,\mu)=\int_M \iota_{X}\beta d\mu$, for any 1-one form $\beta$ satisfying $d\beta=\iota_{X}V$.
 We give a proof of the reformulation for our context in Section~\ref{sectionLinkReeb}.
 Prasad's reformulation of McDuff criterion motivates the following definition.
 A signed measure $\mu\in\MM_s(\phi)$ is said to be Reeb-like if it satisfies $\cohom{\mu}=0$ and $\min_{\nu\in\MM_p^0(\phi)}\link(\mu,\nu)> 0$.
 The condition in the previous theorem can be reformulated as follows: $\phi$ is a smooth reparametrization of a Reeb flow if and only if it preserves a smooth Reeb-like invariant measure (with full support).

-We need to find a Gibbs measure satisfying the two hypothesis in the previous theorem: it is null-cohomologous and has positive linking numbers with all null-cohomologous invariant probability measures.
-We first construct an invariant probability measure~$\Leb_\gamma$ supported on a single periodic orbit~$\gamma$, satisfying these two properties.
-Then we approximate~$\Leb_\gamma$ by a sequence of null-homologous Gibbs measures.
-The map~$\link_\phi$ is continuous, so a sub-sequence of Gibbs measures has positive linking numbers.
-Then we adapt Asaoka's strategy to regularize the Gibbs measure.
+Our main goal is to build an orbit equivalent flow preserving a smooth invariant measure with the Reeb-like property.
+We first build a Reeb-like measure $\Leb_\gamma$ supported on a single periodic orbit $\gamma$, as we explain later.
+Then we approximate $\Leb_\gamma$ with a Reeb-like Gibbs measure.
+Finally we adapt Asaoka's strategy to regularize the Gibbs measure.
 We obtain a smooth Anosov flow preserving a smooth volume form, for which McDuff's criterion is satisfied.